Joint Optimization of Radio Resources and Code Partitioning in Mobile Edge Computing: Joint Optimization in the Single Channel Case

-In the sequel, we prove the previous statements regarding the convexity of the power allocation problem.
-Let us consider a generic combination $c\in C$, where $C$ is the set of all possible combinations of the binary variables $I_v$, $v\in V$.
-For each combination $c$, the value of the variables $I_v$ is fixed to some value $I^c_v$, and problem $[P.1]$ becomes a radio resource allocation problem where we are attempting to minimize the average energy spent for transmission subject to a constraint on the average transmission delay, i.e.,
+Before introducing the proposed algorithm, we prove the previous statements regarding the convexity of the power allocation problem.
+Let us consider a generic combination $c\in \mathcal{C}$, where $\mathcal{C}$ is the set of all possible combinations of the binary variables $I_v$, $v\in \mathcal{V}_e$.
+For each combination $c$, the value of the variables $I_v$ is fixed to some value $I^c_v$, and problem $[P.1]$ becomes a radio resource allocation problem where we are attempting to minimize the energy spent for transmission with a constraint on the transmission delay, i.e.,

-where, for any combination $c$, $I_c$ is the set of edges $(u,v)\in E$ for which $I^c_u=0$ and $I^c_v=1$; $\bp_c=\{p_{u,v}\}_{(u,v)\in I_c}$ is vector containing all the powers, and
+where, for any combination $c$, $\mathcal{E}_{e,c}$ is the set of edges $(u,v)\in \mathcal{E}_e$ for which $I^c_u=0$ and $I^c_v=1$; $\bp_c=\{p_{u,v}\}_{(u,v)\in \mathcal{E}_{e,c}}$ is vector containing all the powers; $N'_{u,v}=N_{u,v}T_b$ and

-where $I'_c$ is the set of edges $(u,v)\in E$ for which $I^c_u=1$ and $I^c_v=0$.
+where $\mathcal{E}'_{e,c}$ is the set of edges $(u,v)\in \mathcal{E}_{e}$ for which $I^c_u=1$ and $I^c_v=0$.
 Going from $[P.1]$ to $[P.2]$, we have eliminated all the terms that do not depend explicitly on the transmit powers, since they do not affect the optimization problem $[P.2]$.
 The problem in $[P.2]$ is still nonconvex because the objective function is actually concave in the power allocation vector $\bp_c$.
-Nevertheless, we can prove the following result: \begin{theorem} If the following conditions
+Nevertheless, we can prove the following result: \textit{\begin{theorem} If the following conditions